PorterSavage/React-Forum/README.md

 This project was created with React

 ## Description
 This Is A web service application that will allow users to make posts and showcase them on the home page.

+## Differences Angular/React
+* The only differences that I've noticed about the development process would have to be the components.
+Components in angular are a lot more modular and React components can be based soley on what you want to keep seperate from one another.

 ## Specs